 Zach Pierson – Year ‘Round staff – Zach grew up at La Junta, starting when he was but a Wrangler.
 He attends Schreiner University during the mornings, and helps out after lunch with Outdoor Education, Staff Support and general logistics!
 During the Summer, Zach heads up our Riding Program.

-Each summer La Junta endeavors to hire over 60 of America’s finest young people as Cabin Counselors and Activity Instructors.
+Each summer La Junta endeavors to hire over 60 of the best young people available as Cabin Counselors and Activity Instructors.
 All of La Junta’s counselor staff live in the cabins with the boys and teach an activity during the day.
 Our summer staff is comprised mostly of college-aged youth, past honor campers and recent graduates of La Junta’s innovative and thorough Counselor in Training program.

 La Junta staff are selected based upon their interest in young people, skills, maturity, common sense and potential ability as a role model.
 Each summer they are asked to keep each boy’s safety and success as their primary priorities.
 Regardless of previous experience, all take part in an extensive pre-camp training program to learn not only the ins and outs of the La Junta program, but the important skills necessary to work successfully with today’s youth.
 While here for the positive impact they will make on lives, they are also “expected” to have fun!
 A sensitive, skilled staff and small classes encourage beneficial one-on-one, learning relationships between campers and counselors.